ReggieVW/cvat-docs/manual/annotate_person_key_points.md

 See page [automatic_annotations](https://github.com/ReggieVW/cvat-docs/blob/main/manual/automatic_annotations.md#automatic-annotation-person-body-keypoints).

-The result of an automatic annotation is an annotation with bounding boxes and body keypoints.
+The result of an automatic annotation is an annotation with bounding boxes and key points.

 # Manual annotation with person key points
-Remark: This can only be executed after task [automatic annotation person body keypoints](#automatic-annotation-with-person-body-keypoints) is executed.
+Remark: This can only be executed after task [automatic annotation person key points](#automatic-annotation-with-person-key-points) is executed.

 You can drag a point and change the position of individual points.
 Move the point to the desired position, this way you will create a keyframe.